-During the three months ended March 31, 2022, the Company redeemed the remaining \$585 million aggregate principal amount of its 2025 Notes at a redemption price of 101.25% of the principal amount thereof, plus accrued and unpaid interest and recognized a loss on early debt extinguishment of \$11 million.
+During the first quarter of 2022, the Company redeemed the remaining \$585 million aggregate principal amount of its 2025 Notes at a redemption price of 101.25% of the principal amount thereof, plus accrued and unpaid interest and recognized a loss on early debt extinguishment of \$11 million.
+During the second quarter of 2022, the Company repurchased \$13 million of its 2026 Notes and \$50 million of its 2029 Notes at a weighted average premium of 106% and recognized a loss on early debt extinguishment of \$4 million.
+There were no debt repurchases or redemptions during the first or second quarters of 2023.